OWH-projects/owh-base-template/README.md

 Dataomaha.com base template
 =====
 We've reached the point where a handful of people are developing projects on Dataomaha.com.
-It'd be nice if future iterations adopted a common(-ish) template structure to make initial development easier.
+Instead of starting from scratch each time and ending up in a similar place for the basic page structure, let's all start from the same place.
+Responsive, simple nav, common fonts.
+No hassle.
 Here's the first attempt at that.
 <ol>
 <li>Uses Bootstrap 3.0.3, hosted on dataomaha.com</li>